MoserMichael/datahelp/readme.md

 python3 excel2json.py --excel=tbl.xlsx --col_from=4 --row_from=2 --json=out.json
 ```

-we will get a json of the following form
+We will get a json of the following form

 ```code